simonrolph/DECIDE-WP3-newsletter/sign_up_app/www/get_inat_id.md

- 1. Your iNatrualist username is the username that you use to log in to iNaturalist:
+ 1. Your iNaturalist username is the username that you use to log in to iNaturalist.
+First navigate to the iNaturalist website <a href='https://www.inaturalist.org/' target='_blank'> inaturalist.org</a>:

  ![IMG](images/inat_help_1.png)